IBM/SAPUI5-with-Watson-Assistant/README.md

 - This tutorial serves as a comprehensive guide for data scientists and developers, providing the necessary steps to integrate IBM Watson Assistant seamlessly.
 By leveraging the capabilities of IBM Cloud, users can enhance their web applications with intelligent conversational agents, delivering exceptional user experiences and valuable insights derived from user interactions.

-# Summary

-This completes the tutorial on how to use the convertor script provided in this repo to migrate some of the components directly to Watson Assistant.

 # Next Steps

-As next steps this project can now be used as a base to build and add more features on top of it to create chatbots of different use case.
+As next steps, this project can now be used as a base to build and add more features on top of it to create chatbots for different use cases.
 Watson Assistant Documentation:

 https://cloud.ibm.com/docs/assistant?topic=assistant-getting-started